 Medical Negligence (or 'Medical Malpractice')

-The Law Offices of John Day has a long history of assisting victims of medical malpractice in recovering from the doctors and health care providers who caused their injuries.
+The Law Offices of John Day, P.C. has a long history of assisting victims of medical malpractice in recovering from the doctors and health care providers who caused their injuries.
 Medical malpractice is negligent conduct by a health care provider that causes injury or death to a patient.
 It is more appropriately called "medical negligence" because the use of the word "malpractice" often connotes incompetence or a lack of professionalism.
 An otherwise competent health care provider may negligently injure another, just like an otherwise careful truck driver can negligently change lanes and hit another vehicle.
 The fact that a person is negligent does not mean that he or she is incompetent; it only means that at the time of that event, he or she did not act in keeping with the standard of conduct society expects.

 Our lawyers have significant experience handling birth injury cases in particular, including cases in which a child has suffered a life-altering injury such as cerebral palsy during prenatal care or childbirth.Medical negligence, or medical malpractice, may be committed by any health care provider.
 This includes doctors, nurses, pharmacists, and technicians that provide patient care.
 Medical negligence can occur in any setting where healthcare providers come into conduct with patients, such as doctors' offices, hospitals, clinics, nursing homes, ambulatory surgery centers, mental health clinics, and diagnostic clinics.